On Behalf of El Galeón, We Welcome You!

 Step back in time aboard El Galeón, the breathtaking 1/1 scale reconstruction of a 16th Century Spanish galleon, while she sails up and down the Eastern US Coast this Fall.
 Spanish Galleons, used primarily for their cargo transporting abilities, were frequently bought and sold by Spanish and English governments during the 1600s, and often taken over and converted into Pirate ships in the rough Carribean sea waters.

-The ship will be docked at the City Dock in Coastal Dr, and will be open for public tours from Wednesday, November 5th through Sunday, November 9th,.
+El Galeón Andalucia will be docked in St. Augustine Municipal Marina next to the Bridge of Lions, St Augustine, Florida.
+The ship is open to visitors daily from 10:00 am until 6:00 pm.
 Five of the six decks are available for tour, which holds an exhibition about the "San Pelayo", the Spanish galleon that founded St. Augustine, the first city in the US.
 It carries an all-Spanish crew of about the history to the ship and what it is like to sail on her.

 Purchase printable tickets online in advance and save 25% off the ticket booth price.